Mahānaya

 𑆃𑆱𑇀𑆠𑆾𑆢𑆴𑆠𑆢𑇀𑆮𑆳𑆢𑆯𑆨𑆳𑆤𑆶𑆨𑆳𑆘𑆴 𑆪𑆱𑇀𑆪𑆳𑆁 𑆓𑆠𑆳 𑆨𑆫𑇀𑆓𑆯𑆴𑆒𑆳 𑆯𑆴𑆒𑆼𑆮 𑇅

-𑆥𑇀𑆫𑆯𑆳𑆤𑇀𑆠𑆣𑆳𑆩𑇀𑆤𑆴 𑆢𑇀𑆪𑆶𑆠𑆴𑆤𑆳𑆯𑆩𑆼𑆠𑆴 𑆠𑆳𑆁 𑆤𑆿𑆩𑇀𑆪𑆤𑆤𑇀𑆠𑆳𑆁 𑆥𑆫𑆩𑆳𑆫𑇀𑆑𑆑𑆳𑆬𑆵𑆩𑇀 𑇆𑇙𑇆
+𑆥𑇀𑆫𑆯𑆳𑆤𑇀𑆠𑆣𑆳𑆩𑇀𑆤𑆴 𑆢𑇀𑆪𑆶𑆠𑆴𑆤𑆳𑆯𑆩𑆼𑆠𑆴 𑆠𑆳𑆁 𑆤𑆿𑆩𑇀𑆪𑆤𑆤𑇀𑆠𑆳𑆁 𑆥𑆫𑆩𑆳𑆫𑇀𑆑𑆑𑆳𑆬𑆵𑆁 𑇆𑇙𑇆

 अस्तोदितद्वादशभानुभाजि यस्यां गता भर्गशिखा शिखेव ।

-प्रशान्तधाम्नि द्युतिनाशमेति तां नौम्यनन्तां परमार्ककालीम् ॥९॥
+प्रशान्तधाम्नि द्युतिनाशमेति तां नौम्यनन्तां परमार्ककालीं ॥९॥

 Astoditadvādaśabhānubhāji yasyāṃ gatā bhargaśikhā śikheva |

-Praśāntadhāmni dyutināśameti tāṃ naumyanantāṃ paramārkakālīm || 9 ||
+Praśāntadhāmni dyutināśameti tāṃ naumyanantāṃ paramārkakālīṃ || 9 ||

-I salute (naumi) that (tām) Infinite (anantām) Paramārkakālī --Kālī of the Supreme Sun-- (parama-ārka-kālīm) in Whose (yasyām) appeased abode (praśānta-dhāmni), (which) possesses the (previously) consumed twelve suns --i.e. the senses-- (asta-udita-dvādaśa-bhānu-bhāji), the fire of effulgence (of ahamkāra or false-I) (bharga-śikhā) fallen into (gatā) like a flame (śikhā-iva) (, and) advances (eti) towards the destruction of (its own) splendour (dyuti-nāśam). || 9 ||
+I salute (naumi) that (tām) Infinite (anantām) Paramārkakālī --Kālī of the Supreme Sun-- (parama-ārka-kālīm) whose abode is appeased (praśānta-dhāmni) because it stores the twelve suns whether they emerge or dissolve (asta-udita-dvādaśa-bhānu-bhāji).
+The auspicious ray of Light (bharga-śikhā) experienced at the top of the head like a flame (śikhā-iva) dissolves in Her abode (gatā), advancing (eti) towards the extinguishing of its splendour (dyuti-nāśam). || 9 ||

 Paramārkakālī is Sṛṣṭicakram of the stage of the subject